Kitware/SMQTK/docs/release_notes/pending_release.rst

         - Updated README for better instruction on creating the docker image first.

+    - Caffe image

+        - Resolved an issue with upgrading pip for a newer version of matplotlib.

 Misc.

     - Update requests and flask package version in ``requirements.txt`` and